Skip to Content

 Tell them a friend is joining you at camp or a spouse is waiting at the trailhead.
 Say you’re hiking out today, even if you aren’t, and don’t tell strangers on the trail where you’re camping.
 You response and its percentage of truthfulness will likely change from asker to asker (I’m more likely to be honest with other female hikers and backpackers than with groups of men, for example), but trust your gut and err on the side of caution.

-But don’t just carry it, use it.
-If you have service from time to time along the trail, update your emergency contact on your current location and progress if it makes you feel more comfortable.
+Don’t just carry a cell phone with SOS function or a satellite communicator, use it.
+If you have service from time to time along the trail, update your friends and family on your current location and progress if it makes you feel more comfortable.
 You can also share your location via online maps if you like.

-I also like to use digital maps like AllTrails or Gaia so I can track my progress as I go; pro accounts let you download maps for offline use.
+I also like to use digital maps like AllTrails or Gaia so I can track my progress as I go, which helps ensure I don’t get lost.
+Paid accounts even let you download maps for offline use.

-If you’re still wary of hiking or backpacking solo, don’t; bring your dog with you.
+If you’re still wary of hiking or backpacking solo, then don’t (hike solo); bring your dog with you.
 Don’t have a dog?
 Borrow one.
 That’s what Emily Ford did when she thru-hiked Wisconsin’s Ice Age Trail solo in winter as a black woman.
-A big dog can offer peace-of mind, comfort and companionship (and often even protection) whether or not you find yourself in a bind.
+A big dog can offer peace-of mind, comfort and companionship (and often protection) whether or not you find yourself in a bind.

 You should also be wary of the top three causes of death in the outdoors–heart disease, drowning, and falls–and be extra cautious around water and cliffs when you’re solo backpacking or hiking (not much you can do about heart disease, unfortunately).